Lifestyle

 “I started writing back in Junior School, I would make my mother buy me scribblers and write short stories and then give to my friends to read,” she said, emphasizing that being a story teller has always been her calling.
 Back in 2015 when she discovered a South African Facebook writer, Lesego Maake of ‘Diary of a side chick makhwapheni’, she knew that she could also turn her hobby into something.

-“I fell in love with his writing and story, then immediately sent him a mesaage and asked him how I can start writing and he just said to me, "Open a Facebook page and start writing.
+“I fell in love with his writing and story, then immediately sent him a mesaage and asked him how I can start writing and he just said to me, 'Open a Facebook page and start writing.
 I did and I’m thankful to him because now people read my online books with passion,” she said.

 Her first Facebook story was The Preacher's daughter.
 She told Vibe that this has helped her grow as a story teller, as she had to do more research to make her stories sound real and informative.
 “My stories are real African stories told about love and what we think love is.
 They are not always fairtytales because reality is that people now use social media to seek help and find comfort, and I use my writing to touch lives in that way,” she said, noting that she often covers issues including abuse, HIV, domestic violence and other social ills.